the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/initial_setup/index.md

 0. "What is the email address associated with your GitHub account?" - this should be your ISF student email.
 0. "What name do you want to use in your git commits? " - this is your Github username.

+{{< figure src="images/courses/cs9/unit00/-000_initialsetup4.png" width="100%" alt-text="mwc setup" >}}

 > **When you are asked for your computer password, you won't see any letters appear as you type.** This is normal--it's to keep the person standing behind you from seeing your password.

 {{< checkpoint >}}
 Congratulations!
-You're finished!
+You're finished with the initial setup for CS!

-If you ran into any issues, please notify a teacher.
+If you ran into any issues, please send a screenshot of your error to a CS teacher.

 {{</checkpoint >}}